Biological Concepts (11722.1)

 Extensions & Late submissions

-All assessment items are to be submitted electronically via the unit Canvas site Dropbox.
+All assessment items are to be submitted electronically via the unit Canvas site Dropbox, unless explicitly stated.

 Special assessment requirements

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.
-Participation in the face-to-face classes is required in order to demonstrate the achievement of learning outcomes.
+Participation in the face-to-face classes will enable students to achieve the learning outcomes of this unit.

 Requirements to pass the unit are as follows:

-- Participation in at least 10 out of 12 workshops and 6 out of 8 face-to-face practical sessions.
+- Participation in at least 75% of the face-to-face practical sessions.

 - A total mark of at least 50% must be achieved.